corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 with its CENM 1.0 counterpart, and restart the service.
 The Network Map Service configuration file has also been re-worked.
 Configurations predating CENM 1.0 must be migrated to be compatible with CENM 1.0.
 Refer to the Network Map Service documentation for further guidance.
 * **Signing Service**The Signing Service is now a long-running service in the same vein as the Identity Manager and Network Map, as opposed to a command-line tool with one-shot execution.
-Signing tasks are configurable via the config file supplied to the new Signing Service on start-up.
+Signing tasks are configurable via the configuration file supplied to the new Signing Service on start-up.
 Configure the Signing Service to perform any existing signing tasks by referencing the Signing Service documentation.
 * **SQL Server**If you’re currently using Microsoft SQL server then, in previous versions of CENM, this worked out of the